Bertievh/awsec2-connector-docs/docs/index.md

 The connector implementation consists of a Windows batch program that is executed by the Windows Agent.
 The connector is a Java program that uses the AWS Java SDK to communicate with the AWS environment.

-The job definitions are entered as Windows jobs using the AWS EC2 job sub-type.
+The job definitions are entered either as Windows jobs using the AWS EC2 job sub-type or Solution Manager using the AWSEC2 job type.
 When the job is scheduled by OpCon, the definitions are passed as arguments to the AWS EC2 Connector.

 ![AWS EC2 Component Overview](../static/img/awsec2-component-overview.png)